ChipPacket/InTheSeaDatingWebsite/README.md

 </ol>

 To start as admin, go to adminhome.html
-AdminID = 1
+AdminID = 3
-Password = 'test'
+Password = 'Sw4g<yellow3'

-To start as admin, go to clienthome.html
+To start as user, go to clienthome.html
-Email = 'jane.smith@example.com'
+Email = 'JohnSmithIsAwesome@gmail.com'
-Password = 'hashedpassword456'
+Password = 'JohnSmithIsAwesome'

 ## Documentation
 Read more about our API documentation here: https://github.com/ChipPacket/InTheSeaDatingWebsite/blob/main/apiDocumentation.md